cloudogu/k8s-ecosystem/docs/development/dev_box_en.md

 ```

 Then in the [configuration](#configuration) the value for `certificate_type` can be set to `mkcert`.
-A certificate created with `mkcert` is now used in the setup.
+If no certificate exists yet, the `vagrantfile` then creates a new certificate with `mkcert` which is used by the CES.